aayushsoni111205-hub/VoyageAI/VoyageAI/README.md

       │         │          │           │             │
       └─────────┴──────────┴───────────┴─────────────┘
                        │
-                 Gemini + Tools
+                 Skills + Shared Tools
 ```

-Each sub-agent is a small class (`agents/*.py`) that renders a prompt
+Each sub-agent is implemented as a focused Python class (`agents/*.py`)
-template (`prompts/*.py`) with the trip context and calls Gemini through a
-single shared wrapper (`tools/gemini.py`).
-The Planner Agent
-(`agents/planner.py`) runs all sub-agents concurrently and assembles the
-results into one report, which `tools/pdf_generator.py` can export as a PDF.
+responsible for a specific planning task such as weather analysis, budgeting,
+hotel recommendations, itinerary generation, or packing suggestions.

+The current version uses deterministic, rule-based logic and reusable
+skills modules (`skills/*.py`) to generate recommendations.
+A Gemini wrapper
+(`tools/gemini.py`) is included as an integration-ready component for future
+LLM-powered enhancements.

 ## Output